 While being independent is still very much celebrated, signing to a major is no longer a jab for “sellouts.”
 Since 2016, thanks to grime’s revival and culturally-conscious A&Rs replacing novices, record labels have enjoyed more success with black British talent than ever before.

 For Uche, having the right people at the helm is key.
 “I think we have one of the most exciting music scenes right now that I can only see progress with the right guidance,” he says.
 “Ultimately, the industry respects success and when they see it, they are forced to acknowledge.
 On our side, we need to focus more on identifying top-quality talent and for them to be nurtured by talented and hungry A&Rs that are passionate about developing more rounded artists and elevating the overall quality of the music.”
 Akua Agyemfra, a brand and marketing exec who works closely with Stormzy and Wretch 32, strongly believes that teamwork makes the dream work.
 “It’s important to have a team around you who are all thinkers and strategists,” she tells me.
-“Having people who have your back and think holistically is so important—a team who thinks about who, and what, an artist is going to be long-term.”
+“Having people who have your back and think holistically is so important; a team that thinks about who, and what, an artist is going to be long-term.”

 In a year that has seen Stormzy headline Glastonbury, drill artists level up, and sharper-than-sharp albums from the likes of Kano (Hoodies All Summer), Skepta (Ignorance Is Bliss), Wretch 32 (Upon Reflection), Dave (Psychodrama) and Little Simz (GREY Area), it wouldn’t be far-fetched to say that UK lyricism—in all its forms—is the healthiest it has ever been.
 As I nod in agreement, Akua adds: “If everyone understands and harnesses their power in the right way, there are no limits to what else can be achieved.”